Beyond prediction: A framework for inference with variational approximations in mixture models: Numerical studies

-We conducted an analogous simulation study to compare the three methods.
-Box plots of the three estimates of the mean random effects are shown in Figure~\ref{fig:rand_quad_sim_estimates}.
+We conducted a simulation study with the same structure as the study in the last section to compare the point estimates and CI coverage of \texttt{lme4} \citep{lme4}, GVA, and GVA+OS using all $8660$ observations.
+Box plots of the three estimators of the mean random effects are shown in Figure~\ref{fig:rand_quad_sim_estimates}.
 The pattern is very different from the random intercept model.
 The \texttt{lme4} estimates are slightly inconsistent (for random effects with dimension larger than one the \texttt{lme4} package uses a Laplace approximation to the likelihood).
-The Gaussian variational approximation estimates are even more biased than the \texttt{lme4} estimates.
-Despite this, it appears that our proposed one-step corrected fixed effects are at least roughly centered around the truth.
+The GVA estimates are even more biased than the \texttt{lme4} estimates.
+Despite this, it appears that our proposed one-step corrected fixed effects are roughly centered around the true values.
 This is surprising since our theory does not guarantee that the one-step correction will be consistent when the variational estimate is not.
 All three estimators performed quite poorly in terms of estimating the covariance matrix of the random effects.

 Table~\ref{tab:random_quad_coverages} shows the estimated coverage of 95\% CIs for the mean random effects for the three estimators.
-The variational sandwich coverage was close to 0 in every case due to the severe bias in the parameter estimate.
-The one-step coverage, however, is conservative, containing the true value more than 95\% of the time.
+The variational sandwich coverage was close to 0 in every case due to the bias in the parameter estimate seen in Figure~\ref{fig:rand_quad_sim_estimates}.
+The \texttt{lme4} CIs also do not perform well, with substantially lower than desired coverage.
+The one-step correction coverage is closest to the desired 95\%.
+These intervals are conservative, containing the true value more than 95\% of the time.

-Once again, the multivariate Hotelling test of consistency soundly rejected for every simulation, correctly indicating that the variational parameter estimate was not consistent.
-However, the marginal $t$-tests of consistency for the $\beta$ parameters did not reject in the majority of simulations.
-Hence while the marginal $t$-tests were an accurate diagnostic tool in the random intercept setting, they were not in the random quadratic setting.
+The multivariate Hotelling test of consistency soundly rejected for every simulation, correctly indicating that the variational parameter estimator is consistent.
+In practice, therefore, while we would not be able to perform the same empirical evaluation as we have here (since we do not know the true model parameters to compute accuracy and coverage), we would have information that calls into question the viability of the GVA procedure for this model.
+The marginal $t$-tests of consistency for $\beta$ did not reject in the majority of simulations.
+Hence, while the marginal $t$-tests were an accurate diagnostic tool in the random intercept setting, they were not in the random quadratic setting.